Budget traveling Marrakech: What to expect in the Medina

-Moroccans are big on their pastries and deserts, so if you have a sweet tooth prepare for your mouth to water.
+Moroccans are big on their pastries and desserts, so if you have a sweet tooth prepare for your mouth to water.

 Best of all, for us budget traveling Marrakech, most places are relatively cheap.
 Around the Medina keep an eye out for small hole in the wall joints for the cheapest options but even restaurants are pretty cheap.
 The night food stalls in the square are typically more expensive than places in the lane-ways.

 Tea – Moroccans love their tea, mint and jasmine tea, you won’t be able to escape it.
-It’s served everywhere, in hostels, cafes, restaurants, even shop keepers will entice you with tea.
+It’s served everywhere, in hostels, cafes, restaurants, even shopkeepers will entice you with tea.
 I have to say, watching a local serve tea can be quite mesmeric, they try to get as much distance from the glass and teapot as they pour it.
-I found out they do this for the bubbles; the more bubbles the more flavour in the tea.
-In some places you might be offered Moroccan whiskey – Don’t get to excited, it’s not alcohol, it’s just another name for the tea.
+I found out they do this for the bubbles; the more bubbles the more flavor in the tea.
+In some places you might be offered Moroccan whiskey – Don’t get too excited, it’s not alcohol, it’s just another name for the tea.

 Talking about alcohol, with this being a Muslim country Alcohol is not readily available.
 It’s not illegal and some places will serve it but you have to be careful because it might turn out to be non-alcoholic.
 There is a couple of bars and hotels within the Medina that serve actual alcohol but it will be pricey.
 Also, some hostels will sell beer, cheaper than the hotels and bars however for the cheapest option head down to ‘carfour’ –

 Water – Drink bottled water.
-Just like Bali belly and Delhi belly – Morocco belly is a thing.
+Just like Bali belly and Delhi belly – Morocco’s belly is a thing.

 There are plenty of accommodation options within the medina, including hostels and Riads.
 Most are off the main square and hidden within the lane-ways.
 They might seem confusing to get to and from at first but the lane-ways are not actually that complicated.

 Morocco has a closed currency, you can’t exchange money into Dirhams before you arrive so your best option is to take money out of ATM’s once you arrive.
-However I would advice on checking with your bank in regards to any fees and charges that may incur.
+However, I would advise on checking with your bank in regards to any fees and charges that may incur.
 If you are going to incur high charges, then look at investing in a travelers cash card.

 Within the Medina, you’ll find ATM’s clustered around the big Post office towards the open end of the main square as you head to the big mosque.
 There are plenty of ATM’s and although I had no problem in taking money out, there were other travelers who found the ATM’s didn’t have enough money in them.
 So keep an eye out but if you find that’s the case just simply try another ATM.